MislavJaksic/Prototyping/WebProgramming/GettingStarted/README.md

 unique address from a domain register.

-To transfer files to a remote web server, you will need a program that impmenets the File Transfer Protocol (FTP).
+To transfer files to a remote web server, you will need a program that implements the File Transfer Protocol (FTP).

 Some free services for hosting are: Neocities, Blogger and WordPress.